jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 export default Router
 ```

 In this code sample we encounter our first usage of `process.env`.
-We need an easily sharable and easily updatable base url for our API.
+We need an easily sharable and easily updatable base URL for our API.
 We will use `dotenv` for this purpose.

 In the very root of the project, create a new file called `.env` and add the following;